mikependon/RepoDB.NET/pages/features/batchoperations.md

 ###### Batch execution

 The generated packed statements is being executed against the database only once.
 Though in reality, the library is also batching due to the fact that ADO.NET is limited only to `2100` parameters.
-Also, through these batches, the caller is able to define the best batch number based on the situations and scenarios (ie: Number of Columns, Network Latency, etc).
+Also, through these batches, the caller is able to define the best batch number based on the situations and scenarios (i.e.: Number of Columns, Network Latency, etc).

 > We highly recommend to always use the batch operations over normal operation when working with multiple rows.
 Also, use the batch operations over bulk operations if the number of rows you are working is less than `1000`.